 8 Best Video Metadata Editor on Mac (Real and Easy)

-Metadata are the pieces of information that help viewers understand what a video is about without having to watch it from start to finish.
-Things like titles, keywords, tags, timestamps and descriptions are some metadata that should be added to a video before it is published online.
+Metadata is the pieces of information that help viewers understand what a video is about without having to watch it from start to finish.
+Things like titles, keywords, tags, timestamps, and descriptions are some metadata that should be added to a video before it is published online.

 For more experienced videographers, metadata is useful at every stage of the process of making a video, from production to post-production and publishing.
 Without the right metadata, professional video production and editing would be a very uphill task.